Syntax Document

 Type Parameters

-The basic syntax uses <T> to declare a type parameter, where T is the name of the type parameter.
+Basic syntax uses <T> to declare type parameters, where T is the type parameter name.
 Multiple type parameters can be declared, separated by commas.

 type box<T> = struct {